jgafnea/disco-deb/README.md

 ## Reportage

+I chose Python because it's normally what I use once tasks become too much for shell scripts.

 I started by breaking the project down into three functions, each performing one of the tasks described in the instructions: fetching, parsing, and output.

 For fetching, I used `requests` because it generally makes HTTP things easier.
-Processing is done in memory which works fine for the small file sizes but would need something with streaming or chunking to help manage memory for significantly larger file sizes.
+Work is currently done in memory and works well given the small file sizes, but would need to be updated for significantly larger files.

 For parsing, I used a series of splits (`splitlines`, `rsplit`, and `split`) to break the contents down into lines and then into collections of files and associated packages.
 One challenge was mentally parsing lines like